hossambd/hossambd.github.io/_projects/zackly-rite-spa.md

 Additional tools include PHPMailer for transactional email handling and google-api-php-client for managing calendar synchronization.
 The system emphasizes clarity, reliability, and modularity—ideal for solo practitioners or small teams seeking a lightweight, custom booking solution.
 Please visit https://zackly-rite.ca

+Alternatively the system can be hooked up to the bookit java spring boot depending on the preference of deployment stack.
+AWS facilitates an spring backend/front end but requires DevOps experience.

 ---